dvdkt1/asl-recognizer/README.md

 - confusion_matrix.png — visualization
 - results.csv — system metrics log template

-# 9. Demo Video (TODO put link here)

-- Put link here

-# 10. Deployment Device Setup (Put what you used a with cuda and how it is feasable to deploy )
+# 9. Deployment Device Setup (Put what you used a with cuda and how it is feasable to deploy )

-# 11. License (Put license here)
-- license